Genivia/ugrep/README.md

 Or install with [Scoop](https://scoop.sh) `scoop install ugrep`

-Or download the full-featured `ugrep.exe` executable as release artifacts from
+Or download the full-featured `ugrep.exe` executable as release artifact from
 <https://github.com/Genivia/ugrep/releases>.
 Then copy `ugrep.exe` to `ug.exe`
 if you also want the `ug` command, which loads the .ugrep configuration file when present in the working directory or home directory.